 About the project

-Manhattan Point Park is located at one of Kelowna's most westerly points and is envisioned to offer waterfront access and public amenities.
+Manhattan Point Park is located at one of Kelowna's most westerly points.
 It boasts stunning views of the lake and mountains, and connects to key areas via Flintoft Avenue and an east-west alley.
 It's also a pivotal part of the Paddle Trail and the Manhattan Drive neighbourhood.

 In-person: